kes1/arcpy_tools/README.md

 ## Portal Tools

 * Add Item
 Adds layers from an ArcGIS MapService as feature layer items to ArcGIS Portal.
 This can provide layer by layer access to mapservice layers, similar to when accessing a Feature Service.
+Uses integrated windows authentication, based upon [this tool](https://geonet.esri.com/docs/DOC-8394) from ESRI.

 *Requires* [Python for Windows Extension](https://sourceforge.net/projects/pywin32/)